 - Avoid using invasive plants when gardening or landscaping.

 As a park neighbor, what you grow in your yard can have a direct effect on the park.
 Non-native, invasive plants can easily escape your planting and significantly disrupt natural communities.
-A list of non-native, invasive plants (PDF) we are actively controlling in the natural areas of Ann Arbor is available.
 Note that most of them are garden escapees.
 If you have any questions about the plants listed, please don't hesitate to call us and ask!

 - Use native plants whenever possible.